BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Evaluation

+\textbf{RQ3:} Will BayLIME improve the explanation fidelity compared to some state-of-the-art XAI methods in different scenarios of available prior knowledge?

-LIME is one of the few XAI techniques that works for all tabular data, text and images \cite{molnar_interpretable_2020}.
-Our experiments were also conducted on different types of datasets that derived from the original LIME tutorials, e.g., the Boston house-price dataset, the breast cancer Wisconsin dataset (with both numerical and categorical features), and a standard InceptionV3 CNN pretrained on the ImageNet dataset.
-Due to the page limit, we only present typical results in this paper where the general observations hold for all experiments (cf. our BayLIME project website\footnote{ \url{https://github.com/x-y-zhao/BayLime}. } for more).
+\textbf{Evaluation methods.} LIME is one of the few XAI techniques that work for all tabular data, text and images \citep{molnar_interpretable_2020}.
+Our experiments were also conducted on diverse types of datasets including the Boston house-price dataset, the breast cancer Wisconsin dataset (with both numerical and categorical features), and a set of CNNs pretrained on the ImageNet and GTSRB \citep{stallkamp_man_2012}.
+While only typical results are presented in the main paper, cf. the appendices and our BayLIME project website\footnote{ \url{https://github.com/x-y-zhao/BayLime} } for more.

-To answer RQ1 and RQ2, in addition to LIME, we select a set of BayLIME explainers with different options and prior parameters.
-For each explainer, we iterate the explanation of the given instance $k$ times, and quantify the inconsistency according to \eqref{eq_incon_def} and Kendall's W as well.
-While, we treat the perturbed sample size $n$ as an independent variable in these experiments to confirm our earlier observation that inconsistency is an even severer problem when $n$ has to be limited (e.g., due to efficiency constraints, cf. Fig.~\ref{fig_lime_time_inconsist}(B)).
+For RQ1, in addition to LIME, we select a set of BayLIME explainers with different options and prior parameters.
+For each explainer, we iterate the explanation of the given instance $k$ times, and quantify the inconsistency according to Kendall's~W. We treat the sample size $n$ as a variable to confirm our earlier observation that inconsistency is an even severer problem when $n$ has to be limited for efficiency.

-For RQ3, we firstly define an interval $[l_{lo},l_{up}]$ as the empirical bounds of all possible kernel width settings for the given application.
-We randomly sample pairs of kernel width parameters from that interval.
-Then, for each pair, we can calculate the ``distance'' of the two explanations\footnote{In RQ3, we fix the perturbed sample size to a sufficiently large number, e.g., $n=1000$ (as shown in RQ2), to minimise the impact of inconsistency. }.
-Finally, we obtain a sample set of ratios between the perturbed distances of explanations and the kernel width pair, on which statistics provides insights on the general robustness, e.g., the median value as used by \eqref{eq_robust_mean}.
+To answer RQ2, we firstly define an interval $[l_{lo},l_{up}]$ as the empirical bounds of all possible kernel width settings for the given application.
+We randomly sample from that interval 5000 pairs of kernel width parameters.
+Then, for each pair, we can calculate the ``distance'' of the two explanations\footnote{In RQ2, we fix the perturbed sample size to a sufficiently large number, e.g., $n=1000$ (as indicated by the results of RQ1), to minimise the impact of inconsistency.}.
+Finally, we obtain a sample set of ratios between the two distances of explanations and the kernel width pair, on which statistics provides insights on the general robustness, e.g., the median value as used by Eq.~\eqref{eq_robust_mean}.

-To recap, the prior knowledge used in our experiments is obtained from previous LIME explanations of a set of \textit{similar} instances, cf. the discussion at the end of Section~\ref{sec_Baylime_framework}.
+The prior knowledge used in RQ1 and RQ2 is obtained from previous LIME explanations on a set of \textit{similar} instances.
+Specifically, the average importance of each feature in that set collectively forms our prior mean vector $\pmb{\mu_0}$, and the number of similar instances implies $\lambda$, leaving the $\alpha$ either as unknown (then fitted from data) or assigned empirically (based on previous fitting of $\alpha$ on similar instances).